saltstack/salt/doc/ref/cli/salt-key.rst

 .. option:: -c CONFIG, --config=CONFIG

-    The master configuration file needs to be read to determine where the salt keys are stored via the pki_dir configuration value;
+    The master configuration file needs to be read to determine where the Salt keys are stored via the pki_dir configuration value;
     default=/etc/salt/master